-Do you want to know what an employee pulse survey is or how to put together an effective pulse survey?
-In this blog post, we explain what employee pulse surveys are, their benefits, potential downsides, and we provide guidance on formulating effective employee pulse survey questions.
+In this post we explain what employee pulse surveys are, their benefits, potential downsides, and we provide guidance on how to design and implement them.

 In this post: